Keeping your baby safe

 • Always stay with your child while they are on the change table.

-• Install smoke detectors throughout your home, check them and change the batteries regularly.
+• Install smoke detectors throughout your home, check them and change the batteries each year.
 This will protect not only your baby but also the whole family.
-Contact your local fire service for more information.
+Contact your local fire service or electrician for more information.
+Smoke alarms in new homes and renovations need to be hard wired, with a secondary power source.
+For more information on smoke alarm requirements.

 • Carefully supervise any interactions between your baby and animals, especially dogs - particularly when dogs are feeding, sleeping or with new puppies.
 Make sure your baby is never left unsupervised near any family pets.

-• As your child starts using their mouth to taste everything around them, be aware of the dangers of poisoning.
+• As your child starts using their mouth to taste everything around them, be aware of the dangers of poisoning and foreign bodies.

 • Install a lockable cupboard, preferably up high, in the kitchen, bathroom, laundry and garage to store poisonous materials.
 Do not pour or decant chemicals into another container (especially food or drink bottles).